EricWiener/universal-devkit/CONTRIBUTING.rst

 Before you start coding we recommend to install Miniconda_ which allows to setup a dedicated development environment named ``universal-devkit`` with::

-   conda create -n universal-devkit python=3 pyscaffold tox
+   conda create -n universal-devkit python=3

 Then activate the environment ``universal-devkit`` with::

    conda activate universal-devkit
+   conda install -c conda-forge pyscaffold tox

 Clone the repository
 --------------------